Diversion Grant Award & Program Information

 PROGRAM INFORMATION

-The Cherokee County Saving Teens At-Risk (STAR) Adolescent Day Program shall serve male and female offenders.
-STAR allows the student to remain in their home and receive daily counseling and education in a classroom setting.
-Upon referral by the courts, a battery of assessments, evaluations, and pre-tests are provided to determine the student’s needs.
-Referrals for community services are provided, in addition to aftercare for a period of up to one year.
-The goal of STAR is to reduce delinquency risk behaviors as well as improve family functioning.
+The Cherokee County Saving Teens At‑Risk (STAR) Adolescent Day Program serves both male and female youth who have committed offenses.
+STAR allows students to stay in their homes while receiving daily counseling and classroom‑based education.
+After the court makes a referral, the student completes several assessments, evaluations, and pre‑tests to identify their needs.
+The program also provides referrals to community services and offers aftercare for up to one year.
+The goal of STAR is to reduce behaviors linked to delinquency and to strengthen family functioning.

 PHYSICAL ADDRESS